Complexity of syntactical tree fragments of Independence-Friendly logic: Conclusions

-For what regards trees of low complexity, our theorem on modest trees (\ref{MODESTTREE}) together with further results on generalized Henkin trees (\ref{GHANDTEO} and \ref{GH1ORTEO}) and coordinated trees of the second kind (\ref{SMALLCOORD}, \ref{C6TEO}), provides a rather general sufficient (and effective) criterion for an $IF$ sentence to have first-order expressive power, extending the primality test of Sevenster, which in turn generalized the Knowledge Memory test (\cite{Bar2013}) and the Perfect Recall test (\cite{ManSanSev2011}).
-A different criterion for first-orderness is given by checking the absence of \emph{broken signalling sequences}, in the sense of \cite{Bar2013}; however, a moment of thought shows that this is also a special case of the modest tree criterion.
-Sufficient, effective criteria for first-orderness have an interest because recognizing the $IF$ sentences (resp.
-ESO sentences, etc.) that are equivalent to first-order ones is an \emph{undecidable} problem\footnote{It seems to be problematic to find an easy proof of this fact in the literature (but see \cite{Cha1991}); for completeness, we sketch one proof for ESO here.
-One has to show that from decidability of this problem, the decidability of the satisfiability problem of first-order logic would follow.
-Let $M$ be an algorithm that decides our problem.
-Pick a first-order sentence $\varphi$ (w.l.o.g., without function symbols); this is satisfiable iff the empty signature sentence $\exists R\varphi$ is ($\vec R$ being a listing of all the distinct relation symbols of $\varphi$).
-Apply $M$ to $\exists R\varphi$.
-If it answers ``yes'', one can find (by systematical search) a first-order $\chi$ equivalent to $\exists R\varphi$.
-But $\chi$ has empty signature, so its satisfiability problem is decidable (\cite{Loe1915}).
-If instead $M$ answers ``no'', $\exists R\varphi$ is not equivalent to any first-order sentence, in particular to no contradiction, and so it is satisfiable.}.
+For what regards trees of low complexity, our theorem on modest trees (\ref{MODESTTREE}) together with further results on generalized Henkin trees (\ref{GHANDTEO}) and coordinated trees of the second kind ( \ref{C6TEO}), provides a rather general sufficient (and effective) criterion for recognizing $IF$ sentences that have first-order expressive power, thus extending some criteria that come from earlier literature: the primality test of Sevenster (\cite{Sev2014}), on one side, and the Knowledge Memory test (\cite{Bar2013}) (which in turn extended the earlier Perfect Recall test, \cite{ManSanSev2011}).
+A different criterion for first-orderness is given by checking the absence of \emph{broken signalling sequences}, in the sense of \cite{Bar2013}; a moment of thought shows that this is also a special case of the modest tree criterion.
+The search for increasingly general sufficient, effective criteria for first-orderness has an interest because recognizing the $IF$ sentences (resp.
+ESO sentences, etc.) that are equivalent to first-order ones is an \emph{undecidable} problem.\footnote{We do not know where to find an easy proof of this fact in the literature (but see \cite{Cha1991}).}

+The present results can be seen as a step forward in the understanding of fragments of $IF$ logic.
+Future work should be addressed to a more systematical understanding of the classes GH1, GH2($\land$) and C1', although it is not clear at present whether a complete and reasonable classification of the regular tree prefixes is possible.